Clear House Accountants Clear House Accountants

 The lease will also set out details about whether you will be required to make advance payments or not.
 If the lease requests advance payments, it will also tell whether these depend on the cost of a year prior or for the coming year.
 It’s important to remember that you might be liable to pay a final charge due at the end of the year.

-For instance, the actual costs have not been covered by the payment done by you or any other leaseholder.
-If this happens, your landlord will issue a bill requesting for your share of the deficit.
+For instance, the actual costs have not been covered by the payment done by you or any other leaseholder.ย If this happens, your landlord will issue a bill requesting your share of the deficit.
 Also, if the total payments made by the leaseholders exceed the actual costs incurred by the landlord, the surplus is then:

 • Utilised to decrease the next year’s charge (or)